-Title of Report STANDARDS AND ETHICS - QUARTER 3 REPORT Presented by Head of Legal and Commercial Services and Monitoring Officer 01530 454762 Elizabeth.warhurst@nwleices Elizabeth.warhurst@nwleicestershire.gov.uk Background Papers None Public Report: Yes Purpose of Report To receive the figures for local determination of complaints and the ethical indicators for Quarter 3 of 2019/2020 Recommendations THE REPORT BE RECEIVED AND NOTED.
+Title of Report STANDARDS AND ETHICS REPORT - QUARTER 1 Presented by Elizabeth Warhurst Head of Legal and Support Services and Monitoring Officer Background Papers None Public Report: Yes Purpose of Report To receive the figures for local determination of complaints and the ethical indicators for Quarter 1 of 2023/2024 Recommendations THE REPORT BE RECEIVE THE REPORT BE RECEIVED AND NOTED.

-- 1.1 The Standards and Ethics Report provides information in two categories: Local Determination of Complaints and Ethical Indicators. - 1.2 The Quarter 3 Report follows the revised format and includes commentary where there is a variation in trends reported
+1.1 The Standards and Ethics Report provides information in two categories: Local Determination of Complaints and Ethical Indicators.